 Sri just graduated college and has started her career in marketing.
 She didn’t want any graduation party of any kind.
 She didn’t even want one when she graduated high school.
 I thought how can I have a celebration of sorts for her without it being a graduation party?

-So when I asked Sri only for the upteenth time after she graduated college if I could host an art show for her, I was expecting the usual “No, Mom.”
+So when I asked Sri only for only the upteenth time after she graduated college if I could host an art show, I was expecting the usual “No, Mom.”
 But to my surprise she said “Yes, Mom.”
 I couldn’t believe it!
 I asked her “Are you sure?
 I don’t want you to do it for me, do the art show because you want to.”
 Because let’s face it parents, our kids are first in line to tell us that they did something only because WE wanted them to, not because they really wanted to.
 I didn’t want to hear that from my daughter.

 Art in the Garden by Sridevi Sheth.

 Nature provides such a gorgeous backdrop for art of any form.
 Showing Sri’s art in my garden just seemed the most logical venue.

 The next step was for us to figure out how to organize and display over a decade’s worth of paintings.
-I figured a great way to show the progression of Sri’s artistic skills would be to divide her paintings into the three phases of her life – elementary/middle school, high school, and college.
-Since my backyard is a teraced garden with three levels, my garden fit this organization perfectly.
+I figured a great way to show the progression of Sri’s artistic skills would be to divide her paintings into the three phases of her life – elementary & middle school, high school, and college.
+Since my backyard is a terraced garden with three levels, my garden fit this organization perfectly.

 We culled through all of Sri’s paintings from the time she was 8 to her latest works from college; we picked approximately 50 pieces to display – these included sketches, drawings, watercolors, acrylics, and oil paintings.

 This is where I put Sri to work.
-I asked her to write a short paragraph for almost all the paintings that would be on display.
+I asked her to write a short paragraph for her paintings that would be on display along with her art – like in a museum.
 Sri was not happy 😠.
 But I told her the choices were either write a few quick notes, or talk for hours and hours and repeat herself again and again during the show.
-Sri wrote the notes ✏️.
-What a brilliant idea this was.
+Sri wrote the notes ✏️ 😄.
+What a brilliant idea this was!
 All our guests read every note and loved them all!

-Guest List: We invited our long time family friends and a bunch of Sri’s childhood friends, college friends, and friends from her previous workplaces.
+We invited our long time family friends and a bunch of Sri’s childhood friends, college friends, and friends from her previous workplaces.

 We rescheduled it to the following weekend on Sunday, September 10th at 12:30pm.
 It seems Mother Nature was just not in our favor, because though the week leading up to the show was pleasant and cool, by Sunday the temperatures were back in the 90s.
 But the show must go on 🎨!
-To our pleasant surprise almost everyone we invited attended.
+To our pleasant surprise everyone we invited attended 🥰.

 Food!
 What to order for this special occasion?
 Something vegetarian and cool, especially as it was going to be a scorcher of a day.
 We ordered veggie sandwiches, edamame salad, pasta salad, vegetarian sushi, potato samosas, and a veggie platter.
 I made a large decanter of sangria and plenty of water was on hand as well.

 The Stage is Set.
 We were finally ready for our first ever art show.

 Caution!!
 Folks, this is a long post!
 I apologize for having so many pictures in this article.
 We did have over 50 of Sri’s paintings on display, and I would like to share with you the notes that Sri wrote for a fewof those paintings.
 Let me now take you on a tour of Art in the Garden by Sridevi Sheth.

 The Elementary and Middle School Years

-This was my first oil painting ever.
+“This was my first oil painting ever.
 Looking at it now, it has an impressionist thing going on, but I definitely remember 8 year old Sri getting frustrated with the lack of realism in the painting.
 I can assure you, this looks nothing like what I was supposed to be painting which was a fall scenery.Sridevi

-This is one of the few pansy paintings I did during middle school.
+“This is one of the few pansy paintings I did during middle school.
 For some reason everyone loved them.
 I painted one for my aunt, another for my principal, and two for my Mom.
 It was crazy.
-Of course, I only liked this one, and by the fourth pansy painting I was completely over ‘the pansy’ as an art subject.
+Of course, I only liked this one, and by the fourth pansy painting I was completely over ‘the pansy’ as an art subject.”

-I get my artistic brain from my grandmother.
+“I get my artistic brain from my grandmother.
 From what I’ve heard from my Mom, she was an amazing artist.
 This is the only painting we have that she painted of a red barn and for the longest time I wanted to replicate it.
 I painted it around middle school and absolutely hated it.
 But looking back, it wasn’t too bad.
-I’ll probably try again
+I’ll probably try again.”

 The High School Years

-Believe it or not, I wanted to go to art school.
+“Believe it or not, I wanted to go to art school.
 My parents entertained the idea for a little while, which allowed for enough time to start building an art portfolio to use in my art school applications, and this was one of the pieces in my portfolio.
 It consists of a handful of some of my favorite artworks by famous artists.
-It’s such a simple painting, but to this day I still think it’s really cool.
+It’s such a simple painting, but to this day I still think it’s really cool.”

-I took AP Art in high school and hated it.
+“I took AP Art in high school and hated it.
 I barely worked on pieces because I didn’t like having to paint what I was told.
 Well the time came when half my AP portfolio was due, AKA I was in trouble.
 So in about two days I painted a handful of paintings, and this was one of them.

-This was one of the pieces in my high school art portfolio.
-I used to stay up super late at night working on this piece- the amount of layers the colors pencil required, especially for the rose made this a piece that required a ton of patience.
+“This was one of the pieces in my high school art portfolio.
+I used to stay up super late at night working on this piece- the amount of layers the colors pencil required, especially for the rose made this a piece that required a ton of patience.”

-When you don’t know what to paint, you Google images.
+“When you don’t know what to paint, you Google images.
 I came across photos of the Northern Lights which are absolutely stunning.
 I found this image and kept it on my desktop for months.
 I didn’t know how I wanted to paint with it but I loved the colors and the image.

-This was one of the pieces in my high school art portfolio.
+“This was one of the pieces in my high school art portfolio.
 This one took a while because I was obsessed with making sure that the lines were straight.
-It’s still one of my favorite graphite pieces.
+It’s still one of my favorite graphite pieces.”

-This was another one of the pieces in my High School art portfolio.
+“This was another one of the pieces in my High School art portfolio.
 I love the crispness of the charcoal and how white the paper is too.
-It was interesting to work with negative space- but it looks pretty cool to me!
+It was interesting to work with negative space- but it looks pretty cool to me!”

-We had a Kenyan piece in the old house that had members from a Masai Tribe, and I loved the background on that piece.
+“We had a Kenyan piece in the old house that had members from a Masai Tribe, and I loved the background on that piece.
 I did my own take on that background with watercolor and the rest of it, to be honest I can’t explain!
-Art is art!
+Art is art!”

-These aren’t normal watercolors.
+“These aren’t normal watercolors.
 I got them at camp, during one of my summers teaching at Camp Galileo.
 They’re super vibrant which is pretty cool.
-In the middle of a crazy day with energetic 4 year olds, every free five minutes I found, I painted something!
+In the middle of a crazy day with energetic 4 year olds, every free five minutes I found, I painted something!”